Ahpatot/BY/README.md

 ⚠️ Notes

-Large canvas sizes or very small tile sizes may take longer to generate ⏳.
+Large canvases or small tile sizes may take longer to generate ⏳.

-Font fallback: If arial.ttf is not available, a default Pillow font will be used 🔤.
+If arial.ttf is unavailable, a default Pillow font will be used 🔤.